 Additionally, the aim of Mazda’s designers was to ensure the Mazda CX-60’s exterior design was recognisable as a premium SUV that could only have been ‘Crafted in Japan’.
 Conceived under the design concept of ‘Noble Toughness’, the imposing strength of the Mazda CX-60’s beautiful and dynamic styling conveys the intelligence and elegance of the latest evolution of Kodo design, which is influenced by the Japanese concept of Ma – the calm and dignified beauty of empty space.

 The CX-60’s deeply sculpted grille, long nose and truncated sporty rear silhouette create powerful and dynamic proportions that hint towards the rear driven chassis and longitudinal engine layout of the CX-60.
 Combining this presence with the simple beauty and elegance of Kodo design has created an SUV with a tough yet dignified exterior that features the stand-out looks demanded in this premium sector.
+Now sitting in Mazda’s SUV line-up with the all-new Mazda CX-80, the CX-60 shares the same styling as its larger three-row sibling, but with a 250mm shorter wheelbase and a unique 30mm lower roofline it has its own distinct side profile.

-Across the three trim levels offered in the UK, there are small areas of distinction to ensure that each model has its own look and customers can have a CX-60 suited to them.
+Across the trim levels offered in the UK, there are areas of distinction to ensure that each model has its own look and customers can have a CX-60 suited to them.
 The Exclusive-Line features 18-inch grey alloy wheels and dark wheel arch mouldings combined with a chrome finish to the signature wing grille surround and front wing side gills, while the grille itself is a gloss black bar type.

 From the very beginning of Kodo design the aim of this, now multi award-winning, styling philosophy was to achieve the concept of ‘breathing life into a car’ by creating a form in which the car is a moving object that resembles a living creature running at full speed.
 Its framework expresses stability, much as a living organism uses its skeletal structure and muscles to firmly grip the ground – this is the essence of Kodo design.
 The Mazda CX-60 uses its strong form to convey a sporty stance on the road when viewed from any angle, giving this flagship SUV a look that highlights just how far Kodo design has come over the last decade.